bricker/dbsync/README.markdown

 ## Usage

-Add to your gemfile in the `development` group:
+Add to your gemfile for the groups that will need it:

-    group :development do
+    group :development, :staging do
       gem 'dbsync'
     end